Friday, November 29, 2013

 Starring: Emily Baxter, Martin Laurence, Ryan Elliott

-I didn't know what to expect from a film with a title like "Art House Massacre" but I had my guesses, one of which I fear that I might have grabbed something like that dreadfully mind-fucked German Chainsaw Massacre.
-(For the record, I was approaching it with a different mindset so I guess blames on me for that one) The good thing was, as it turns out upon seeing it, Art House Massacre was far from a psychedelic, splatter/art film hybrid that I was avoiding, but the drawback was it's seems to be quite tame for a massacre film.
+I didn't know what to expect from a film titled "Art House Massacre" but I had my guesses, one of which I fear that it's something like that dreadfully mind-fucked German Chainsaw Massacre.
+(For the record, I was approaching it with a different mindset so I guess the blame's on me for that one) Good thing though, as it turns out upon seeing it, Art House Massacre is far from the psychedelic splatter/art film hybrid that I was avoiding, though it doesn't quite live up to the massacre part either.

-Troubled over the loss of her unborn child a year ago, modeler Liz Richards returns for a shoot in hopes of moving pass the incident, under the support of her husband.
+Troubled over the loss of her unborn child a year ago, modeler Liz Richards returns for a shoot in hopes of moving forward past the incident.
 Her new shoot just so happens to be located in the middle of nowhere in the country side, in a house preoccupied by a lonesome photographer (and self-proclaimed artist), which was all fine until she noticed the eyeless body in the bathroom.
-Panicked, Liz was soon captured and held captive, learning that the photographer is actually a deranged psychopath who runs an operation where he uses blood to paint his masterpieces.
+Panicked, Liz is soon captured and held captive, learning that the photographer is actually a deranged psychopath who runs an operation where he uses blood to paint his masterpieces.

-Now, as far as I can tell at this point, it may sound like a standard slasher plot, and while it does have its moments, it's really anything but the old road.
+Now, as far as I can tell at this point, the film may sound like a standard slasher plot, and while it does have its moments, it's really anything but the old road.

-Art House Massacre would eventually evolve into more of a low key police procedural thriller as Liz's husband receives her phone call for help and tries his best to locate his wife with the little clues she had left.
-I do praise this change of tone and style, but sadly, I didn't find it all that engaging thanks to some dodgy acting and lengthy interval.
-The low budget often a times shows its sad rear end in the film's editing and filming location, which mostly shifts in between Liz in a basement and her husband outside in either a field, or in their home city; we also never get to see any of the more gruesome stuff due to quick cut-aways that tamed down the film.
+Art House Massacre would eventually evolve into more of a low key police procedural thriller as Liz's husband receives her phone call for help and tries his best to locate his wife with the little clues she'd left.
+I do praise this change of tone and style but, sadly, I didn't find it all that engaging thanks to some dodgy acting and lengthy interval.
+The low budget often shows its sad rear in the film's editing and filming location, which mostly shifts in between Liz in a basement and her husband outside in either a field or in their home city; we also never get to see any of the more gruesome stuff due to quick cut-aways that tamed down the film.
 I do believe the sole focus of the film was more on creating suspense over sticky, visceral eye-candy, but it has a tendency to get a bit lost within its own story telling and ends up a bit draggy.

-Likewise, it never felt like the most straight-forwarded of slasher films, nor do I even consider this as one due to its lack of anything that makes a stalk-and-kill flickie save the last ten minutes or so, but true horror fans could give this one a run.
+Likewise, it's hard to even consider this a slasher due to its lack of anything that makes a stalk-and-kill flickie save the last ten minutes or so, but open horror fans could give this one a run.
 Not the best the sub-genre could offer, but for a quick overnight viewing, Art House Massacre is a passable effort.

 1 female stabbed on the eye with scalpel